|

 Remezzos

 and see a photo of the biggest lobster I have ever seen.
+In

 The

-town beach is fine, especially for
+town beach is a good one, especially for

 families with children, looking for

-enough to let you relax if you are a parent..
+other families with children and is shallow enough to let you relax if you are a parent.
 (If you

 a canteen that sells drinks and snacks.
 Like many beaches in

-that salty-skin feeling we all know so well.
 The beaches to the

 north and south are simply breathtaking and